Titans stun Ravens, head to AFC title game with 28-12 win

 On Saturday night, it was Henry who was unstoppable, despite Baltimore stacking eight men up front on almost two-thirds of his runs.
 At times, Henry used power to create space, at others the holes the line provided were huge.

-Tennessee's defense had two interceptions of Jackson, who also lost a fumble, and the Titans twice stopped Baltimore on fourth-and-1.
+Tennessee's defense had two interceptions of All-Pro QB Jackson, who also lost a fumble, and the Titans twice stopped Baltimore on fourth-and-1.

 Henry's jump-pass to Corey Davis displayed yet another of his skills.
 He has completed three throws in four attempts in his career.